Different Types of Argumentative Essay

 Strawman Argument

-This type of fallacy is often used in political debates when one candidate takes their opponent's stance.
-Mostly the candidates do it out of context in order to make them look foolish or uninformed.
+This type of fallacy is often seen in political debates when a politician takes their opponents' stance out of context in order to make them look foolish or uninformed.

 For example,